 There is a high level of fieldwork embedded through the degree, including day excursions.

-In second year, you undertake a field course elements of economic, political and social geography from a choice of residential and non-residential destinations, currently including:
+In the second year, you undertake a field course elements of economic, political and social geography from a choice of residential and non-residential destinations, currently including:

 In the third year, you can also undertake a physical geography research project at the margin of the Greenland ice sheet or in New Zealand.